-Any time you are skiing or snowboarding, or on the mountain to ski or snowboard.

-You will only have cover as set out in 'D.10 Optional: Skiing and snowboarding cover' (page 78).
+Any time you are skiing or snowboarding, or on the mountain to ski or snowboard during your journey.
+You will only have cover as set out in D.12 Optional: Skiing and snowboarding cover (page 82).

 We do provide cover if all the following apply.